-La Stella, Longoria connect, back latest Webb win for Giants
+La Stella, Longoria homer to back latest Webb win for Giants

 Stroman, facing San Francisco for the first time since 2016 with Toronto, struck out nine and walked two over seven solid innings.
 He gave up three runs and five hits.
 The right-hander ended a three-start skid by beating the Nationals his last time out.

+As far as the Mets’ struggles, Stroman said he has “no clue” as to why they’ve fallen off.

+“We’re playing and preparing extremely hard, so that’s going to continue,” he said.

-The Mets (59-60) lost their fifth straight, after dropping the series opener 7-5 on Monday.
+The third-place Mets (59-60) lost their fifth straight, after dropping the series opener 7-5 on Monday.
+They fell 4 1/2 games behind the NL East-leading Atlanta Braves.

+“We are in a tough situation, that’s the reality,” manager Luis Rojas said.
+“We’ve been having some struggles.
+We’ve had a lot of tough losses.”

 Pillar started in left field against his former team.
 He hit a career-best 21 homers for the Giants in 2019.